aradi/fypp/docs/preprocessor-language.rst

   this will be repeated 3 times
   #:endcall REPEAT_CODE

-The arguments must be specified between parantheses and are evaluated as Python expressions.
+The arguments must be specified between parentheses and are evaluated as Python expressions.
 The arguments specified in the directive (both, in the header and in the body) are passed to the callable in the following order: